We Do Legal

 What are the most common reasons for a trademark adverse report?

-The two most frequent reasons are objections under Section 41 and Section 44 of the Trademarks Act 1995.
+The two most frequent reasons for a trademark adverse report are objections under Section 41 and Section 44 of the Trademarks Act 1995.
 A Section 41 objection means the examiner believes your mark is not distinctive enough to function as a trademark (e.g., it’s a common word like “Fresh Fruit”).
 A Section 44 objection is raised when your mark is considered too similar to an existing trademark for the same or similar goods/services.
 Our legal strategy is designed to anticipate and prepare for both of these objections.

 What's the difference between a Letter of Use and a Declaration of Use?